Lynwood, California

-Lynwood is a city in Los Angeles County, California.
-At the 2010 census, the city had a total population of 69,772, down from 69,845 at the 2000 census.
+Lynwood is a city in Los Angeles County, California, United States.
+At the 2020 census, the city had a total population of 67,265, down from 69,772 at the 2010 census.
 Lynwood is located near South Gate and Compton in the central portion of the Los Angeles Basin.
-Incorporated in 1921, the city was once thought to be named for "Lynn Wood Sessions", wife of local dairyman Charles H. Sessions (1850-1936), but in fact Sessions's one and only wife was born Katherine E. Gould (1855-1931).
-Lynwood actually originated as the name of a Southern Pacific Railroad station built here in July 1884; it was originally going to be called "Wood Pulp".
+Incorporated in 1921, Lynwood was named after the Lynwood Dairy and Creamery, from which the local station of the Pacific Electric Railway had been named.